 Pasta is one of those things you can easily whip up when you are running…

 Dublin Coddle is a comfort food associated with the Irish capital.
-It is a hearty stew of bacon, sausage, potatoes, and onions, popular ingredients in Irish cooking.
+A hearty stew of popular Irish ingredients like sausage and potatoes.

 The days just seem to fly by and the holidays come and go so quickly, it takes my breath away.
 Maybe it is because I write a food blog and I keep track of the holidays so that you, my dear readers from all over the globe will have recipes that you may want to try.
 In a way, it is fun and interesting as I get to experiment with all kinds of dishes that I would not otherwise cook.
 It broadens my horizon and palate and I learn new things each and every day.
 Of course the family gets to enjoy the food too as what you see on the blog is what we eat.
 If it does not pass the taste test, it will not appear here.

 So, it is March now and we focus our attention on St. Patrick’s Day.
 It is funny that I had never even heard of St. Patrick’s Day when I was growing up in Malaysia.
 Things change and I became good friends with someone of Irish descent when I moved here.
 With that I also became more aware of things Irish.
 How could I not?
 Besides, it is quite a celebration here and one cannot help but be reminded that the holiday is nigh.
 Hopefully some day I get to visit the Emerald Isle.
 Wouldn’t that be fun? 🙂